Man dies after being shot by gardaí following standoff in Co Dublin

 The Armed Support Unit was called to the scene after reports that a man involved in a standoff with gardaí was armed with a knife.
 Photograph: The Irish Times

-It is understood the man, aged in his mid to late 20s, threatened a person in a shop in Hartstown with a blade.
+It is understood the man, aged in his mid to late 20s, threatened a person in a shop in Hartstown with a knife.
 About 15 gardaí responded to this incident.

 The man then walked a short distance into Manorfields Estate in Clonee through a pedestrian walkway as more than 12 gardaí followed him, telling members of the public to keep clear.